durandsinclair/AT2_simplified/README.md

 # AT2_simplified
-Simplified version of the AT2 template
+Simplified version of the AT2 template.